-All support service agreements, whether single or multi-year terms, automatically renew for one-year terms at a suggested retail price ("SRP"), unless terminated by either party.
+All support service agreements, whether single or multi-year terms, automatically renew for one-year terms at a suggested retail price ("SRP").
 Support service renewals are consistently priced and therefore would support the use of SRP as the best estimate of an SSP for such performance obligations.